-Rauner approved welfare for immigrants, now nixes visa help
+Rauner defends veto of visa help for immigrant crime victims

 SPRINGFIELD, Ill.
-(AP) - Gov. Bruce Rauner is defending his veto of legislation to hasten paperwork to help immigrant crime victims stay in the U.S. despite earlier approving welfare for immigrants similarly situated.
+(AP) - Gov. Bruce Rauner on Tuesday defended his veto of legislation to hasten paperwork that immigrant crime victims need to stay in the U.S. despite earlier approving welfare assistance for immigrants in similar circumstances.

-The Republican told The Associated Press Tuesday that the 2016 law he signed was “good humanitarian action.”
-It provides state-funded health care, cash and food assistance to immigrant victims of human trafficking, torture and other serious crimes while they await federal visas allowing them to stay in the U.S.
+Republican Rauner told The Associated Press that the 2016 law he signed was “good humanitarian action” and did not suggest conditions of a “sanctuary state,” which he opposes.

+The law, which took effect in January, provides state-funded health care, cash and food assistance to immigrant victims of human trafficking, torture and other serious crimes while they await federal visas to avoid deportation.

-Rauner says that measure is “very different” from the one he vetoed on Friday.
-It requires police agencies to take action within four months on certificates immigrant crime victims need to apply for the visas.
-Democratic Senate President John Cullerton says it encourages immigrants to cooperate in police investigations without fearing deportation.
+The legislation vetoed on Friday would also assist victims of domestic violence and other crimes by requiring police agencies to take action within four months on certificates which immigrant victims who cooperate in criminal investigations need to apply for the visas.
+Advocates for immigrants have said police are slow to respond to requests for the certificates.

+“That bill would have required our local police to apply for visas to allow people who claim to be victims of crime but who are not needed to investigate the alleged crime, requires them to get visas to stay anyway,” Rauner said.
+“That is encouraging possible illegal immigration.”

+Rauner is currently trying to shore up conservative support in his re-election bid this fall.

 Copyright © 2018 The Washington Times, LLC.